serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 ### Creating PersonMovieGrid

-Movie tab has an StringEditor for now.
+MovieGrid has an StringEditor for now.
 We need to define a grid with suitable columns and place it in that tab.

 First, declare the columns we'll use with the grid, in file *PersonMovieColumns.cs* next to *PersonColumns.cs*: